A life lived brightly: Wendy Martin and the founding of Women's Studies

 Wendy Martin was there.
 An Assistant Professor at CUNY/Queens College, a photo of her from the time gives the impression she could have easily fit in playing acoustic guitar at a chic coffee shop in Greenwich Village.
 Martin had bigger fish to fry though, she was about to make history with the first-ever academic journal focused on Women's Studies.

-The National Women’s History Month’s theme for 2024 celebrates "Women Who Advocate for Equity, Diversity and Inclusion," so it couldn't be a better time to spotlight Women's Studies, the first journal ever devoted to scholarship and criticism of women in the fields of literature, history, art, sociology, law, political science, economics, anthropology, and the sciences.
+We're proud to shine a spotlight on Women's Studies, the first journal ever devoted to scholarship and criticism of women in the fields of literature, history, art, sociology, law, political science, economics, anthropology, and the sciences.
 I sat down with Wendy Martin and asked her to tell her story.

 I was used to being the only woman in the room... and there I was one woman among many hundreds of professional women...